ParastooGM/Dreamer_App/README.md

-This web application is a dream journal created with the MERN stack (Mongo DB, Express, React, and Node JS), and JWT authentication.
-Each dream title can be visualized using the OpenAI API to generate the corresponding image.
+This is a deckerized web application created with the MERN stack (Mongo DB, Express, React, and Node JS), and JWT authentication.
+It is a dream journal where each dream's title can be visualized using OpenAI's image generation API.